Has your Dog Licked Castor Oil? Worry not! Here’s what you can do to ensure the well-being of your furry companion!

 To prevent your dog from getting into castor oil or other potentially harmful substances:

-- Supervision: Keep an eye on your dog when they are in areas where castor oil or other hazards might be accessible.
+- Keep an eye on your dog when they are in areas where castor oil or other hazards might be accessible.

-- Training: Ensure your dog is trained to respond to commands like “leave it” or “drop it” to prevent them from picking up or ingesting harmful items.
+- Ensure your dog is trained to respond to commands like “leave it” or “drop it” to prevent them from picking up or ingesting harmful items.